Home AI Tool Reviews About

 Cost-per-inference and resource efficiency

 Cost-per-inference is fundamentally a function of throughput per GPU and the price of that GPU-hour.
 If platform A serves twice as many tokens per second on the same hardware, your cost per million tokens is roughly halved.
-This is why throughput-focused engines like vLLM and TensorRT-LLM matter so much for production economics: a higher batch efficiency directly translates to fewer GPUs for the same traffic.
+This is why throughput-focused engines like vLLM and TensorRT-LLM matter so much for production economics: higher batch efficiency directly translates to fewer GPUs for the same traffic.

 The practical decision tree looks like this: